-The Honorable Patty Murray Chair Committee on Appropriations U.S. Senate Washington, DC 20510 The Honorable Rosa DeLauro Ranking Member Committee on Appropriations U.S. House of Representatives Washington, DC 20515
+The Honorable Susan Collins Chair Committee on Appropriations U.S. Senate Washington, DC 20510 The Honorable Rosa DeLauro Ranking Member Committee on Appropriations U.S. House of Representatives Washington, DC 20515

-The Honorable Susan Collins Vice Chair Committee on Appropriations U.S. Senate Washington, DC 20510
+The Honorable Patty Murray Vice Chair Committee on Appropriations U.S. Senate Washington, DC 20510

-Dear Chairman Cole, Ranking Member DeLauro, Chair Murray, and Vice Chair Collins,
+Dear Chairman Cole, Ranking Member DeLauro, Chair Collins, and Vice Chair Murray,

-The National Youth Employment Coalition (NYEC) represents over 150 organizations that provide direct services to opportunity youth, defined as young people ages 16-24 out of school and out of work.
+The National Youth Employment Coalition (NYEC) represents over 170 organizations that provide direct services to opportunity youth, defined as young people ages 16-24 out of school and out of work.
 Our members include community-based organizations, state and local workforce development boards, intermediaries, and research organizations.
-NYEC's mission is to reconnect the 4.7 million opportunity youth in the U.S. to high-quality education, training opportunities or employment through advocacy, convenings, research, and professional development.
+NYEC's mission is to reconnect the 4.3 million opportunity youth in the U.S. to high-quality education, training opportunities or employment through advocacy, convenings, research, and professional development.

-We write to urge you to robustly invest in federal programs that reconnect opportunity youth to the education and workforce system, enabling them to pursue careers that allow them to support themselves and their families and contribute to their communities.
+We write to urge you to maintain funding for federal programs that reconnect opportunity youth to the education and workforce system, enabling them to pursue careers that allow them to support themselves and their families and contribute to their communities.